How to Lower Blood Sugar Spikes and How Long It Takes To Come Down

 For individuals with prediabetes, how long it takes to bring down a blood sugar spike can vary widely based on:

-• How much insulin their body is able to produce
+• How much insulin their body can produce

 • What kind of food they ate